knickers/clear/README.md

 2. PHP is already a templating language, stop using another one on top of it.
 3. Separating MVC responsibilities by using `include` statements.
 4. Adding a new page to a PHP website is as easy as creating ONE FILE.
-	* No need to define a route for the new page!
+	* No need to define a route for the new page
-	* No need to make a page controller!
+	* No need to make a page controller
-	* No need to run a script to initialize anything!
+	* No need to run an initialization script

 # Overview